-The processing that it does is known by the name digital image processing, which is a wider topic that I would like to cover soon and is out of scope of this article.
+The processing that it does is known by the name digital image processing, which is a wider topic that I would like to cover soon and is out of the scope of this article.

-Big Format Scanners
+Large Format Scanners

 These big sheets are to be scanned using equally big scanners.
 They will be similar to ADF that I have written about in the previous sections.
 Large-format sheets have to be fed into the input area of the scanners.
 The scanners in turn suck the sheets, scan them in the preferred resolution.

-This invention has enabled the digitization of a lot of blue prints that the builders and constructors have.
+This invention has enabled the digitization of a lot of blueprints that the builders and constructors have.